IrvinGomes/PointsTechnicalAssignment/README.md

 # Date 2022-05-14
 # Starting time 2:00pm (ADT)

+# End time 5:57pm (ADT)

-## The purpose is to develop an income tax calculator to help illustrate how marginal taxes work.
+The purpose is to develop an income tax calculator to help illustrate how marginal taxes work.
 This server is pretty simple, only returning the tax rates for a given year.
 You are to calculate the amount of taxes owed by inputting a yearly salary, then displaying the rates per bracket, the total amount owed and the effective tax rates.

+# Running the project

+1 - Clone this repository
+2 - Navigate to the folder **Tax Calculator** using your windowns comand line 3 - Run the command ng serve -o

+# Project specifications

+That project was built using
+  Node 16.15.0
+  Angular 13.3.5
+  Angular/Material 13.3.7